maleina/Chat-Room/README.md

 # Chat Room
-Complete the chat room application implementation using WebSocket.
+Chat room application implementation using WebSocket.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.

-## Instruction
+## Work Completed
-### Implement the message model
+### Implemented the message model
-Message model is the message payload that will be exchanged between the client and the server.
-Implement the Message class in chat module.
-Make sure you cover all there basic actions.
+The message model is the message payload that is exchanged between the client and the server.
+Implemented the Message class in the chat module.
+Three basic actions are covered:
 1. ENTER
 2. CHAT
 3. LEAVE

-### Complete WebSocketChatServer
+### Completed WebSocketChatServer
-Implement all TODOs inside WebSocketChatServer follow each method description.
+Implemented all TODOs that were inside WebSocketChatServer in order to implement each method's description.

 ### Run the application with command
 mvn build; mvn spring-boot:run